CheckoutFinland/psp-api/docs/README.md

 Regardless, there is always a possibility the card issuer requires strong customer authentication by requesting a step-up.
 In this case, the response will contain "soft decline" result code 403 and an URL, where the customer needs to be redirected to, in order to perform the authentication.

-After the user has authenticated with 3DS, the user is redirected to Checkout services and an authorization hold on the user bank account is created.
-If the merchants initial request is a direct charge request, the payment is also committed from the bank account.
+After the user has authenticated with 3DS, the user is redirected to Checkout services and an authorization hold on the user card is created.
+If the merchants initial request is a direct charge request, the payment is also committed from the card.
 Finally, Checkout redirects the user back to the merchant URL.

 The following illustrates how the user moves in the token payment process: